 Students will observe and participate in classroom learning through the practical, internship component.
-This experience will not only enhance students’ CV but also give them an advantage when applying for a teaching job.
+This experience will not only enhance students’ resumes, but will also give them an advantage when applying for a teaching job.

 An upper intermediate level of Spanish proficiency is required.
 All students must take a written placement test online and complete an oral interview to determine if they are eligible for this program.

 API students receive a transcript from the Universidad de Belgrano upon completion of their program.

 Julia Nelson will be your Program Manager and prepare you to go abroad!

 Carmen Alvarez de Toledo will be your Resident Director and a resource for you on-site.

 Jimena will be one of your Resident Directors in Buenos Aires and will be a resource for you on-site.

 At the Universidad de Belgrano, each contact hour is equivalent to 45 minutes, rather than the standard 50 minutes in the United States.
 API recommends the number of credit hours to be awarded per course by translating the total number of Argentine contact hours into U.S. contact hours.

 This community-based course combines classroom learning with a teaching assistantship in a bilingual primary school.
 The professional experience will be academically directed, supervised by a UB faculty member, and participants will complete a research project.
 Teaching Assistants (TAs) will work closely with the local school: teaching classes and engaging in school life for 12 hours per week.
 Students will also meet with the UB faculty member once a week to discuss both the assignments and the research project.
 The practical work at the school has two purposes: to get meaningful insight into how a second language is acquired in childhood and to reflect critically on the Content and Language Integrated Learning (CLIL) methodology used in bilingual schools in Buenos Aires.